aradzie/keybr.com/docs/translations_report.md

 * *Show color coding of the keyboard zones.
 Use this option to ...*
 * *Generate typing lessons from the text of a book.
 All keys ar...*
 * *Highlight a key that must to be pressed next.
 Use this optio...*
-* *Use this option if you have a hardware layout switcher on yo...*
-* *Manually unlock the remaining letters.
-Use this option if wa...*
 * ...

 # Croatian

-Translated: 427 messages, 5143 words
+Translated: 426 messages, 5125 words

-Untranslated: 6 messages, 26 words
+Untranslated: 8 messages, 30 words

 * *Books*
 * *Font:*
 * *Reset*
 * *Multiplayer*
 * *Multiplayer*
+* *Explain charts*
+* *Hide explanations*
 * *Generate typing lessons from the text of a book.
 All keys ar...*

 # Hungarian

-Translated: 373 messages, 4175 words
+Translated: 372 messages, 4157 words

-Untranslated: 60 messages, 994 words
+Untranslated: 62 messages, 998 words

 * *Books*
 * *Font:*